aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

 helloapi-hello-api-chart   1/1     1            1           104s
 ```

-### 5. Access the Service and verify the Application Availability
+### 5. Access the service and verify the application availability

 ```
 aswin@Aswin-HP:~$ minikube service helloapi-hello-api-chart